MadScrewdriver/qsketchmetric/docs/explanation/Mtext.rst

    QCAD Professional with MTEXT dialog window opened

 .. warning::
-    For the current version of QSketchMetric only **ONE** MTEXT entity is allowed in the DXF file
+    Only **ONE** explicit MTEXT entity is allowed in the DXF file.
+If there is a need to add more MTEXT entities they need to be packed into ``INSERT`` entity as a part of a block and then parametrized.

 .. warning::
    MTEXT entity must be in a exact format as described above.
 Otherwise the parametrization process will fail.